NotePlan/plugins/README.md

 `
 npm install && npm run init
 `
+OR if you are running node >=
+`
+npm install --legacy-peer-deps && npm run init
+`
+if you get errors when you try to install using `npm install` and

 This will install the necessary npm dependencies and initialize your plugin working directory, including: